 Product state Specific requirements for completing processing report MEA - (whole fish to meal) The information on container type code, container weight and container count only needs to be entered once on a processing report for each container type / container weight combination.
-For example, if fish meal is packed in 30kg sacks, you only need to enter the following information once: - container type = SAC - container weight (kg) = 30 - container count = total number of sacks of fish meal produced during the 24 hr period.
-This is already as all fish most regardless of what has it was a ready and fish as a fish as affective.
+For example, if fish meal is packed in 30kg sacks, you only need to enter the following information once: - container type = SAC - container weight (kg) = 30 container count = total number of sacks of fish meal produced during the 24 hr period.
 This includes all fish meal regardless of whether it was produced from whole fish or offal.
 For each species of fish mealed during the 24 hr period (principal product state) you must also enter the species code and greenweight (kg).
 LIV - (livers, principal product state); and Applies only to shark livers.

-LIB - (livers, additional product state)

-If livers from multiple species of shark are packed in the same container, the information on container type code, container weight and container count only need to be entered once on a processing report for each container type / container weight combination.

-For example, if livers from several species of shark are packed in 20kg cartons, you only need to enter the following information once:

-- container type = CAR

-- container weight (kg) = 20

-- container count = total number of containers of livers produced during the 24 hr period.
+LIB - (livers, additional product state) If livers from multiple species of shark are packed in the same container, the information on container type code, container weight and container count only need to be entered once on a processing report for each container type / container weight combination.
+For example, if livers from several species of shark are packed in 20kg cartons, you only need to enter the following information once: - container type = CAR - container weight (kg) = 20 container count = total number of containers of livers produced during the 24 hr period.
 This includes all livers regardless of whether they were produced as principal or additional product state.
 For each species of shark from which livers are packed (principal product state) you must also enter the species code and greenweight (kg).